Lightning-AI/litdata/README.md

   <summary> ✅ Append or overwrite optimized datasets</summary>
 &nbsp;

+Add new data to an existing dataset or start fresh if needed, providing flexibility in data management.

 LitData optimized datasets are assumed to be immutable.
 However, you can make the decision to modify them by changing the mode to either `append` or `overwrite`.